 The Art Gallery of Northumberland (AGN), in partnership with community leaders, presents the newest creative addition to Northumberland County, the Mini Art Gallery!
-The first three locations listed below will be on view on Saturday, June 12.

 The Mini Art Gallery project encourages the creation and delivery of art throughout our community, making art accessible to all while encouraging community engagement!